What's New?

 New Income Tax Subtractions

-- This provision allows taxpayer’s to receive a subtraction from their Missouri Adjusted Gross Income of 100% of the federal grant money they receive, for the purpose of providing or expanding broadband internet to the areas of the state that are deemed to be lacking.
-Effective August 28, 2024, retroactively applied this subtraction to tax year beginning on or after January 1, 2022, and clarified that the grant money received can be disbursed form federal, state or local grant programs.
+- This provision allows customers to receive a subtraction from their federal adjusted gross income for 100% of the grant money they received from a federal, state, or local grant program, for the purpose of providing or expanding broadband internet to the areas of the state that are deemed to be lacking.
+Effective on August 28, 2024, this subtraction may retroactively be claimed for grant money disbursed during tax years beginning on or after January 1, 2022.

 New Income Tax Deductions